MMIV-ML/BMED365/Lab1-mpMRI-glioma/Lab-optional-imaging/README.md

-# Digital imaging and image analysis (optional part)
+# Digital imaging and image analysis (recommended for BMED365, optional for ELMED219)

 ### Before you start on this optional Lab on imaging (also introducing MRI and IMC):